-While many of us in the camp world are barely able to look beyond what we need to do to be ready for this summer, it is important to remember that recruitment for summer 2023 has already begun — and you may not have even realized it.
-Dedicating just a little of your time to thinking of staffing for summer 2023 right now might save you a lot of work in the long run.
+While many of us in the camp world are barely able to look beyond what we need to do to be ready for this summer, it is important to remember that recruitment for next summer has already begun — and you may not have even realized it.
+Dedicating just a little of your time to thinking of staffing for next year's summer right now might save you a lot of work in the long run.

 It is no secret that the best tool that many of us have for staff recruitment is those staff members that are currently hired.
 Nothing gives a better endorsement of your camp than the staff that are already invested in spending their summer with you.
 These are the people you need to focus on to help you bring in excellent staff for the future.

 How to go about that can be a real challenge, so below are five simple ideas that you can implement right now and over the course of the summer.
-Get a massive head start on recruitment for 2023 and beyond!
+Get a massive head start on recruitment for next year and beyond!

 1. Recruit Staff Advocates/Ambassadors

-At the Tri-State Camp Conference this spring there was a very informative staffing session put together by ACA’s Project Real Job.
-One of the recurring themes that came up during these group discussions was the idea of staff ambassadors, i.e., having current or recent staff serve as recruiters for your camp.
+Various staffing conversations have brought up recurring themes around the idea of staff ambassadors, i.e., having current or recent staff serve as recruiters for your camp.